ing-bank/baker/docs/sections/cookbook/recipe-dsl.md

 ## Recipe

+### Retention period
+The period during which the process keeps running, the recipe will be deleted AFTER the retention period has passed (measured from the creation time of the Recipe instance.
+This is an optional parameter, defaults to keep the process forever.

+=== "Java"

+    ```java
+    --8<-- "docs-code-snippets/src/main/java/examples/java/recipes/RecipeWithRetentionPeriod.java"
+    ```

+=== "Kotlin"

+    ```kotlin
+    --8<-- "docs-code-snippets/src/main/kotlin/examples/kotlin/recipes/RecipeWithRetentionPeriod.kt"
+    ```

+=== "Scala"

+    ```scala
+    --8<-- "docs-code-snippets/src/main/scala/examples/scala/recipes/RecipeWithRetentionPeriod.scala"
+    ```

 ### Checkpoint events
 Checkpoints are used to fire an event with a given name whenever certain preconditions are met.
 The preconditions are specified via `requiredEvents` or `requiredOneOfEvents`.